ashish0082018/SnippetSaver/README.md

 Key Features:

 Add and save code snippets with ease.
-Edit existing snippets to keep your code up-to-date.
+  <li>  Edit existing snippets to keep your code up-to-date.  </li>
-Organized storage for quick retrieval and efficient workflow.
+  <li> Organized storage for quick retrieval and efficient workflow.   </li>